 Hail forms when thunderstorm updrafts are strong enough to carry water droplets well above the freezing level.
 Once at freezing level these water droplets form into hailstones and as they move around in the cloud, more layers of ice build up around them.

 Eventually the hailstones become to heavy for the updraft to support it, so they fall to the ground in the form of hailstones.
 Hail is another form of precipitation, just like rain, sleet, and snow.

 DEADLY HAIL !!!!

 Hail is usually pea-sized to marble-sized, however big thunderstorms can produce big hail.
 The largest hailstones are called “aggregate” hailstones, which are made up of lots of smaller hailstones stuck together.

-The largest aggregate hailstone on record fell during a severe thunderstorm that struck Vivian, South Dakota , United States on the 12th of July 2010.
+The largest aggregate hailstone on record fell during a severe thunderstorm that struck Vivian, South Dakota, in the United States on the 12th of July, 2010.
 With a diameter of 8 inches and weighing in at an amazing 1.9375 pounds.
 It was as big as a melon !!!.

 A lot of people over the years have been killed by hail.
-One incident in Bangladesh, a giant storm of “grapefruit-sized” hailstones killed almost a hundred people in 1986.
-A hailstorm can dent cars, smash windows, damage roofs and cut of power lines.
+On one occasion in Bangladesh, a giant storm of “grapefruit-sized” hailstones killed almost a hundred people in 1986.
+A hailstorm can dent cars, smash windows, damage roofs, and cut of power lines.